-The 2020 Abu Dhabi Grand Prix, on 13th December, will be the third latest end to a Formula 1 season.
-Here are the five latest dates on which the final race of an F1 season has taken place!
+The 2024 Abu Dhabi Grand Prix, on December 8, will be the sixth latest end to a Formula 1 season.
+Here are the latest dates on which the final race of an F1 season has taken place!

 The 1962 South African Grand Prix holds the record for the latest date in the year on which a Formula 1 race has been held.
 The 1962 season was contested over nine rounds, with the first eight playing out between May and October.
 After the United States Grand Prix, there was a wait of almost three months before the season-ending South African race, which was to be a title decider.
 It was also to be the first time that F1 raced in South Africa as part of the World Championship.